 The largest International Congress of Aesthetic Medicine, Aesthetic Surgery and Obesity in Mexico began quite successfully – ContraRéplica

-This Friday, the most important and influential congress on Aesthetic Medicine and Aesthetic Surgery in the country opens in Mexico City.
+Today, the most important and influential congress on Aesthetic Medicine and Aesthetic Surgery in the country was inaugurated in Mexico City.

 On January 28, 29 and 30, more than a thousand doctors from various countries will meet to share knowledge about these areas of Medicine, which is possible thanks to the joint effort of the Association of Professionals with a Master’s Degree in Aesthetic Surgery, the Mexican Council of Aesthetic Surgery and the Mexican Council of Aesthetic Medicine.
 This great event recognized in various parts of the world is sponsored by the University of the Count and the Institute of Higher Studies in Medicine.